Grilled Beef Tri-Tip with Red Wine and Garlic Marinade

 Grilled Beef Tri-Tip Recipe

-After collecting your ingredients and supplies, you can finally begin cooking.
+After collecting your marinade ingredients and supplies, you can finally begin cooking.

 Step 1: Marinating the Beef

-In a gallon plastic bag, combine half a cup of your red wine with a fourth of a cup of olive oil, four finely minced garlic cloves, and a teaspoon of kosher salt and freshly ground black pepper.
-Shake well to combine, then place your beef tri-tip into the bag.
+In a gallon plastic bag, combine half a cup red wine with a fourth of a cup of olive oil, four finely minced garlic cloves, and a teaspoon of kosher salt and freshly ground black pepper.
+Shake well to combine, then place your beef tri-tip into the bag with the red wine marinade.

 Remove as much air from the bag as possible and seal it shut, working the marinade into the meat.
 Let the meat sit in the refrigerator for a minimum of four hours and up to six, turning it over in the bag every half hour or so.